sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : API documentation browser
+Short desc    : API documentation browser
 URL          : https://wiki.gnome.org/Apps/Devhelp
-Лицензия     : GPLv2+ and LGPL2+
+License      : GPLv2+ and LGPL2+
-Описание     : Devhelp is an API documentation browser for the GNOME desktop.
+Descript     : Devhelp is an API documentation browser for the GNOME desktop.
              : It works natively with API documentation generated by gtk-doc.
 ```